unisport/sample/README.md

 **Running the web service**

-First run `` make migrate `` to generate and populate database with data:
+First run `` make migrate `` to generate and populate a database with data:

     make migrate